claragrabel/qiime2_metabarcoding/metabarcoding_qiime_workflow.md

 Since poor-quality reads can introduce errors in downstream analyses, it is necessary to evaluate the quality of the sequencing reads and decide where to trim or truncate low-quality regions.

-    • Trimming: Removing low-quality bases at the beginning of the read.
-    • Truncating: Cutting off reads at a certain length when quality drops significantly.

 ### Quality Check

 ```bash